pezkuwichain/pezkuwi-sdk/bridges/docs/running-relayer.md

 - an address of ws/wss RPC endpoint of the Kusama relay chain;

-- an address of ws/wss RPC endpoint of the Polkadot relay chain;
+- an address of ws/wss RPC endpoint of the Pezkuwi relay chain;

 - an address of ws/wss RPC endpoint of the Kusama Bridge Hub chain;

-- an address of ws/wss RPC endpoint of the Polkadot Bridge Hub chain;
+- an address of ws/wss RPC endpoint of the Pezkuwi Bridge Hub chain;

 - an account on Kusama Bridge Hub;

-- an account on Polkadot Bridge Hub.
+- an account on Pezkuwi Bridge Hub.

 For RPC endpoints, you could start your own nodes, or use some public community nodes.
 Nodes are not meant to be archive or provide access to insecure RPC calls.